taskrabbit/waistband/README.md

 # Waistband

-Ruby interface to Elastic Search
+Configuration and sensible defaults for ElasticSearch on Ruby.
+Handles configuration, index creation, quality of life, etc, of Elastic Search in Ruby.

-## Installation
+# Installation

 Install ElasticSearch: